hauleth/hauleth/templates/shortcodes/cv.md

 ### Community awards

+- ElixirForum Member of the Year 2021
+- ElixirForum Member of the Year 2020
 - ElixirForum Member of the Year 2019
-- ElixirForum Member of the Year 2020
 - ElixirForum Member of the Month 2018

 ### Other fields